-26.C.
+26.B.
 Holiday Leave

-26.C.1.
+26.CB.1.
 Holiday Designation

-- 26.C.1.a.
+26.CB.1.a.
 Holidays are designated in section 24-11-101, 10A C.R.S.
-(1988) and any applicable Chief Justice Directive. - 26.C.1.b.
+(1988) and any applicable Chief Justice Directive.

+26.CB.1.b.
 A special day of observance declared by the President of the United States or by the governor shall not be considered a holiday for purposes of this rule, unless it is extended to the Colorado Judicial Department by order of the Chief Justice of the Colorado Supreme Court.

-26.C.2.
+26. CB.2.
 Granting of Holiday Leave

-- 26.C.2.a.
+- 26.CB.2.a.
 Full-time employees shall be granted 8 hours of holiday leave for every designated holiday.
-Part-time employees shall be granted a prorated amount of holiday leave. - 26.C.2.b.
+Part-time employees shall be granted a prorated amount of holiday leave. - 26.CB.2.b.
 An employee who is required to work on a designated holiday may be granted an equal period of holiday leave at a time determined by the Administrative Authority or may have hours worked on the holiday added to their weekly total of hours worked.
-Every effort shall be made to schedule this holiday time within 60 calendar days following the payroll period in which the holiday time was worked. - 26.C.2.c.
-If an employee's scheduled hours on the holiday exceed the holiday hours granted, the employee must make up that difference in hours by either working additional hours or using paid leave in that work week. - 26.C.2.d.
+Every effort shall be made to schedule this holiday time within 60 calendar days following the payroll period in which the holiday time was worked. - 26.CB.2.c.
+If an employee's scheduled hours on the holiday exceed the holiday hours granted, the employee must make up that difference in hours by either working additional hours or using paid leave in that work week. - 26.CB.2.d.
 An employee who is on qualified leave as defined by these rules on a designated holiday which falls on a regular workday shall not be charged any PTO, ESL, Compensatory Time, or LWOP for that day.

-26.C.3.
+26. CB.3.
 Other Conditions and Limitations

-26.C.3.a.
-To be granted holiday leave, an employee must work or be on qualified leave the last scheduled working day before and the first scheduled working day after the holiday.
+- 26.CB.3.a.
+To be granted holiday leave, an employee must work or be on qualified leave the last scheduled working day before and the first scheduled working day after the holiday. - 26.FC.
+Administrative Leave with Pay The Administrative Authority may grant paid leave to employees for reasons determined within the current personnel rules and also may be granted for the good of the state that reflect prudent use of state funding and business needs of the department.
+Administrative leave may not be used when imposing discipline pursuant to Rule 29.